onehilltech/ember-cli-mdc/packages/mdc-chips/README.md

 #### Using adapter keys to display data as chips

-A feature of the inline `MdcChipSet` is the ability to use adapter keys to display any array as a chip set without having to convert the items in the array to the expected attributes of a chip.
+A feature of the inline `MdcChipSet` (and the other chip sets) is the ability to use adapter keys to display any array as a chip set without having to convert the items in the array to the expected attributes of a chip.
 The following are the adapter key attributes on `MdcChipSet`:

 * `@idKey` - The id property name (default is `'id'`)
 * `@textKey` - The text property name (default is `'text'`)